Environmental Studies/Science BA/BS+Sustainable Communities MA/MS

 The requirements are 128 credits total, with 110 undergraduate credit hours plus 18 graduate credit hours of the Master in Public Administration program to complete a B.A. in Environmental Studies.

-Program requirements and objectives specific to the Environmental Studies & Public Administration Combined Program:
+Program requirements and objectives specific to the Environmental Studies/Science & Public Administration Combined Program:

 In addition, submit GRE scores, at least two letters of recommendation, a current resume, and a personal statement of approximately 500 words (2 typewritten pages, double-spaced) that addresses the student's: